peteroupc/CBOR/README.md

   count leap seconds.
 When this implementation supports date conversion, it won't count leap seconds, either.
 This implementation treats values of infinity and NaN as invalid.
+* For tag 32, this implementation accepts strings that are valid Internationalized Resource Identifiers (IRIs) in addition to URI.
+  IRI are like URIs except that they also allow non-ASCII characters.

 About
 -----------